microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 ### Getting People To Your Event

 Now that you have taken care of preparing a Microsoft Team for your hack, you need to get people to your hack!

 #### Registration and Invites

 It's up to you to decide how you will advertise your hack.
 You might send an invite to a larger group and let those interested RSVP by registering.
 Or, if you're hosting an hack for an external organization, you should coordinate with the event stakeholder how attendees will be invited.

 If you are inviting people from your own organization, we have had a good experience using Microsoft Forms and Microsoft Power Automate (formerly known as "Flow").

+- MS Forms
+- Calendar Block
+- MS PowerAutomate
+- Adding People To MS Teams

 ##### Use MS Forms to create a registration form
 - provide brief abstract about your hack